hexawyz/Exo/ReadMe.md

 ````

 You can take a look at any of the drivers to get more specific examples of how things are done.

+### Supported feature categories

+Each driver must implement one or more features of one or more features category, through which the device features will be exposed.

+#### `IGenericDeviceFeature`: Generic features

+Features that are not specific to any device types will be in this category.

+#### `IKeyboardDeviceFeature`: Keyboard features

+Most keyboards would expose one or more features of this category.

+#### `IMouseDeviceFeature`: Mouse features

+Most mouses would expose one or more features of this category.

+#### `IMonitorDeviceFeature`: Monitor features

+Features in this category are used to expose features specific to monitor devices.

+#### `IDisplayAdapterDeviceFeature`: Display adapter features

+Currently only provides `IDisplayAdapterI2CBusProviderFeature`, which is used for a display adapter to give access to DDC/CI monitors.

+#### `ILightingDeviceFeature`: Lighting features

+Drivers for devices providing lighting zones would implement features in this category, starting with `ILightingControllerFeature`.

+#### `IMotherboardDeviceFeature`: Motherboard features

+Currently only provides `IMotherboardSystemManagementBusFeature`, which is used to provide access to the SMBus device on the motherboard.

+This feature will be used to access RGB RAM that is controlled through SMBus.

+#### `ISensorDeviceFeature`: Sensors features

+Drivers for devices exposing sensors would generally implement features in this category, starting with `ISensorsFeature`.

+Most drivers would also provide `ISensorsGroupedQueryFeature` as a means to efficiently query multiple sensors at once, depending on the usefulness.

+#### `ICoolingDeviceFeature`: Cooling features

+All devices having a controllable cooler would usually expose it through the `ICoolingControllerFeature` interface.